 to mums.
 After a problem with daffs one year, we moved on to a

-small pot plant (Primula) which we bought from a garden centre and
+small pot plant (primula), which we bought from a garden centre,

-days presents we used to charge for the gifts and this caused a lot
+Day presents, we used to charge for the gifts, and this caused a

-of upset for those children that couldn't take part.
-So in the end
+lot of upset for the children who couldn't take part.
+In the end,

 we gave up trying to make a profit from it and gave each child the

-daffs or pot plant to take home, and saw it as giving something
+daffs or pot plant to take home.
+We saw it as giving something back

-back to the families who supported our events.'
+to the families who had supported our events.'